taskcluster/taskcluster-docs/src/manual/using/actions/ui.md

 interface must verify that the decision task's scopes satisfy `in-tree:hook-action:<hookGroupId>/<hookId>`.
-While a decision task does not itself exercise this scope, the check serves to verify that the repository for which the decision task was made had this `in-tree:action-hook:..` scope, and thus that the hook was designed to be triggered for that repository.
+While a decision task does not itself exercise this scope, the check serves to verify that the repository for which the decision task was made had this `in-tree:hook-action:..` scope, and thus that the hook was designed to be triggered for that repository.

 The check can be carried out by fetching the decision task, passing